xiv3r/esp32-automatic-timer-switch/README.md

 > - Without ds3231 or wifi the time runs from internal rtc

 ° Online
-- Go to `Wifi settings` and connect to your home wifi then everything will work.
+- Go to `Wifi settings` and connect to your home wifi to set the rtc time automatically

 ° Offline
-- Go to `Time settings` and click `Sync Browser ` then everything will work
+- Go to `Time settings` and tap `Sync Browser ` to set the rtc time

 ## Relay Naming
+> mobile mode
 - Double click relay name to edit

 ## Set the Time (country)